 Confidentiality of translated data is ensured by a special NDA, whenever a customer wishes to have one.
 Documents can be delivered to any country.

-Fees for translating from Polish, Russian, Belarusian or Ukrainian into Italian and vice versa.
+Fees for translation from Italian into English, Polish, Russian, Belarusian or Ukrainian and vice versa.

 We very rarely apply additional fees for “urgency” or “specialized subjects”, so you can be sure that the price will not rise when the project is delivered.
 It is true that in rare cases, such as “we need to have it yesterday” instances, and when a customer is willing to pay a higher rate for the team to work outside normal working hours, at night or on weekends, the fee might be increased, but this is always negotiated with the customer in advance.

 We have been in business for over 20 years and during that time we have learned to work well.
-Trust us with your project and get a great result at a reasonable price!
+Trust us with your translation from Italian and get a great result at a reasonable price!